Harl Pease: Biography

 On August 6, 1942, one engine of Pease's B-17 failed during a mission, forcing a return to its base at Mareeba Airfield for repairs.
 The 19th BG had already scheduled a "maximum effort" mission against Rabaul, New Britain, on August 7 but Pease and his crew, with their aircraft out of commission, were not scheduled.
 Pease understood the importance of the mission and was determined to rejoin the group.
 Only one B-17 at Mareeba was able to fly, a "war-weary" bomber relegated to training.
+(Note: B-17E serial number 41-2429, nicknamed Why Don’t We Do This More Often?)
 Its engines needed an overhaul, some armament had been dismounted, and the electric fuel-transfer pump had been used for replacement parts.
 Pease had a fuel tank installed in the bomb bay, with a handpump rigged to transfer fuel, and in less than three hours, was en route to Port Moresby with his crew, all of whom had also volunteered for the mission.
 They landed at 1:00 a.m. after working or flying almost continuously since 6:00 a.m. the previous day.

 With only three hours' crew rest, Pease took off with the group to attack Rabaul's Vunakanau airdrome.
 While 40 to 50 mi from the target, the group was attacked by more than 30 Japanese fighters.
 Pease and his crew claimed several of the fighters, fought their way to the target, and bombed successfully, but sustained heavy damage in the attacks.

 After leaving the target area, Pease's crippled B-17 fell behind the rest of the formation.
 Once again attacked by fighters, he was seen to jettison the burning bomb bay fuel tank before falling back out of sight.
 Pease and his crew were presumed killed in action.
 Before the B-17 crashed, however, Pease and another crew member were able to bail out; both were captured and taken to a POW camp in Rabaul.
 Pease languished there until October 8, 1942.
 On that date, Pease, three other Americans, and two Australians were forced to dig their own grave, then were beheaded.
 Postwar, the remains of three of Pease's crew were found and identified; however, the remains of Pease and those killed with him were not recovered.